-It is recommended that the instrument is spanned to target the desired reading range (e.g. 5%); ideally this should not be a low level close to zero.
+It is recommended that the instrument is spanned to target the desired reading range (refer to section Recommended Gases for Calibration of this manual for more information); ideally this should not be a low level close to zero.

-1) If not already preset, enter the correct span target, i.e. certified concentration of your calibration gas.
+- 1) If not already preset, enter the correct span target, i.e. certified concentration of your calibration gas.
 Press 'Key 1' and enter the new value.
-Then attach the gas and open regulator valve to allow the gas to flow.

-- 2) Press the 'Start' key and wait for the reading to stabilize.
-This can take a couple of minutes.
-Press the 'Pump' key to draw sample gas. - 3) Once a stable reading is shown press the soft-key 'Accept'.
+Then attach the gas and open regulator valve to allow the gas to flow. - 2) Press the 'Start' key and wait for the reading to stabilise.
+This can take a couple of minutes. - 3) Once a stable reading is shown press the soft-key 'Accept'.
 A successful span calibration message will then be displayed.
 Press the soft-key 'Accept' again to confirm the calibration and 'Store' the new user span.
 Alternatively, press soft-key 'Reject' to exit without change.